Last updated: January 21, 2020

 Common questions to ask when purchasing land or considering land development within the Town include:

 - Are the soils suitable for a septic system?
-Most soils in the Town pose severe limitation for septic system installations.
-Limiting factors include soil permeability, depth of bedrock or water table and susceptibility to flooding in some cases.
-In addition, slope of the land affects the layout and construction difficulties as well as risk of erosion and water runoff.
+Most soils in the Town pose a severe limitation for septic system installations.
+Limiting factors include soil permeability, depth of bedrock or water table, and susceptibility to flooding in some cases.
+In addition, the slope of the land affects the layout and construction difficulties as well as the risk of erosion and water runoff.
 It is best to obtain several soil samples to understand the suitability of your land.

 - What services does the Town provide?
 The Town of Black Earth provides basic services to residences.
 These services include snow removal from Town road and emergency services.
 Sanitary-recycling facilities are available for a fee.

 - What kind of zoning is required?
-Nearly all the undeveloped land in the Town is zoned A-1EX (Exclusive Agriculture) under Dane County zoning regulations.
-Thus rezoning is required for home construction.
-Generally, new homes are zoned RH-1 (Rural Homes, One-Family), although there are a number of different residential zoning districts depending on the scenario.
-The Town of Black Earth requires a minimum of one (1) acre of land area to create a residential lot.
+Nearly all the undeveloped land in the Town is zoned Farmland Preservation under Dane County zoning regulations.
+Thus, rezoning is required for home construction.
+The Town of Black Earth requires a minimum of two (2) acres of land area to create a residential lot.
 Each rezoning request is considered and decided upon individually.

 Be Aware of Town Development Policies

-- Residential parcel size must be a minimum of one (1) acre.
+- Residential parcel size must be a minimum of two (2) acres.

 - The Town of Black Earth prohibits mobile homes.